rodriguesrenato/coverage-path-planning/README.md

 Two search algorithm are implemented: "coverage search" and "closest unvisited search", based on "A* search" algorithm.
 Both algorithm return a standarized message containing:

 1. If search completes the full coverage of the map.
-3. The trajectory portion found by the current searchY .
+3. The trajectory portion found by the current search.
-4. The resulted coverage map, which is a matrix that comprises all visisted positions and obstacles at the current moment.
+4. The resulted coverage map, which is a matrix that comprises all visited positions and obstacles at the current moment.
 4. Total cost of the tracjectory found.
 5. Total steps done on the tracjectory found.